Neoteroi/BlackSheep-Docs/docs/application.md

 A BlackSheep application exposes three events: **on_start**, **after_start**, **on_stop**.
-These events can be used to configure callbacks and services that depend on application lifecycle.
-The application class also offers a useful method to configure objects that need to be initialized when the application starts, and disposed when the application stops: **lifespan**.
+These events can be used to configure callbacks and services that depend on the application lifecycle.
+The application class also offers a useful method to configure objects that need to be initialized when the application starts, and disposed of when the application stops: **lifespan**.

 ### Using the lifespan decorator

 The `Application.lifespan` method can be used to register objects bound to the application life cycle.
-Common examples of such objects are HTTP clients and database clients, since they use connection pools that can be initialized and must be disposed when the application stops.
+Common examples of such objects are HTTP clients and database clients, since they use connection pools that can be initialized and must be disposed of when the application stops.

-The following example illustrates how to use the `@app.lifespan` decorator to create an HTTP `ClientSession` that will be disposed when the application stops.
+The following example illustrates how to use the `@app.lifespan` decorator to create an HTTP `ClientSession` that will be disposed of when the application stops.
 Note how the instance of `ClientSession` is also bound to application services, so that it can be injected into request handlers that need it.